 Sydney Harper Foundation, based in Narberth, PA, was founded in 2018 following the unexpected death of three-year-old Sydney Harper from complications of Wilms Disease, a rare form of pediatric kidney cancer that often strikes without any symptoms.
 The foundation creates and funds programs that provide education and awareness of pediatric cancer; increase knowledge around early prevention, detection and treatment of Wilms Disease and other forms of pediatric cancer; provide support, resources and a sense of community to those impacted.

 Tap Cancer Out is a 501(c)3 nonprofit mobilizing and empowering the Brazilian Jiu-Jitsu community to raise funds for cancer-fighting organizations.
-Since 2011, they have raised and donated more than $800,000 to their beneficiary organizations, providing valuable assistance to critical cancer fighting initiatives and programs.
+Since 2011, they have raised and donated nearly $1.7 million to their beneficiary organizations, providing valuable assistance to critical cancer fighting initiatives and programs.
 ALSF is proud to be the benefiting charity for Tap Cancer Out through 2019.

 The Brian Morden Foundation (BMF) funds childhood cancer research, supports patients, family, and staff of pediatric oncology units, awards scholarships, educates and raises awareness about childhood cancer.
 The BMF was created in memory of Brian, a courageous 19 year old, who battled Ewing sarcoma for more than two years.
 He lost the battle on February 15, 2003, but his family, friends, and many others who only knew Brian by reputation have vowed to continue the fight against childhood cancer.